Marvel Phase 5: new release dates, cast news, and more

 - Ironheart (June 24, 2025, Disney Plus)

 Marvel Phase 5 is packed with movies and shows – and takes us all the way up to early 2025.
-Then after Ironheart, we head into Marvel Phase 6 where Fantastic Four, kicks off the new era.
+After Ironheart, we'll head into Marvel Phase 6 where Fantastic Four, ushers in the new mutant-heavy era.
 If that seems a bit confusing, try watching all the Marvel movies in order to help you navigate everything to come for the rest of Marvel Phase 5.

 Upcoming Marvel Phase 5 movies and TV shows